 This is the initial public offering of our ordinary shares.
 We currently expect the initial public offering price to be between \$6.00 and \$8.00 per share.
-We have applied to list our ordinary shares for quotation on the Nasdaq Capital Market under the symbol "MAIL."
-No assurance can be given that such listing will be approved.
+Our ordinary shares have been approved for quotation on the Nasdaq Capital Market under the symbol "MAIL," subject to official notice of issuance.